Planning-Inspectorate/data-model/README.md

 import {loadAllSchemas} from 'pins-data-model';
 ```

+To upgrade to a different version, simply doing npm command does not seem to get the correct version, so we need to first uninstall and then reinstall.
+You can do this by running:

+`npm uninstall pins-data-model && npm prune && npm i -s github:Planning-Inspectorate/data-model#some-tag-or-commit`

 ## Python usage

 To use these schemas in a Python project, add this repo as a dependency (with a particular tag or commit as the version):